 When my students researched Herman of Alaska, Francis Xavier, Betsy Stockton, and others, they should have gone in with the same reflective uncertainty.
 Some like a certain scientific certainty… but no such thing exists.
 Science can’t accurately analyze anything in history since it is unrepeatable phenomenon.

 We need the illiative sense (converging probabilities)— the skills of the historian and lawyer, not the astronomer or physicist.

 Teaching Cultural Anthropology as well as Interreligious Dialogue in a seminary in Southeast Asia means that several times a year the question of polygamy comes up.
 It comes up in terms of how to address polygamy as a Christian minister.
 Usually, it is in the context of dealing with Muslim families where polygamy is sometimes practiced.
-Of course, polygamy is pretty common here among Filipino Christians as well (Amazing how many Filipino men I have known or know of who have more than one family simultaneously).
-Often the concern is what to do where a man who has more than one wife comes to Christ. <Note: unless saying otherwise, when I refer to polygamy, I am referring to polygyny— one man multiple wives… since that is the most common form of polygamous families.
+Of course, polygamy is pretty common here among Filipino Christians as well… even if unofficially (While sexual infidelity is common in much of the world, in the Philippines, many Filipino men I have known or know have chosen to maintain two complete and separate families simultaneously— clearly a form of self-abuse).
+Often the concern is what to do where a man who has more than one wife comes to Christ. <Note: When I refer to polygamy, I am referring to polygyny— one man multiple wives… since that is the most common form of polygamous families.
 I won’t address other versions here.>